 Home Page > Supplementary Information > Radio Electronic Token Block

 Radio Electronic Token Block (RETB) is a low-cost signalling system devised mainly for use on lightly used single track railways in rural areas.
 Very long mileages of railway can be controlled from one control centre.
 Fundamental to achieving this is the provision of a dedicated radio network for the transmission of verbal communications and electronic data messages between the control centre and trains.
 In RETB, the token is an electronic message displayed inside the driving cab as opposed to the physical object used with traditional single line token systems.
-Every train in the RETB area must have radio equipment and a Cab Display Unit (CDU) inside the cab to facilitate the transfer and display of tokens.
-A portable CDU can be carried on a train that does not have permanently fitted RETB equipment.
+Every train in the RETB area must have radio equipment and a special unit inside the cab to facilitate the transfer and display of tokens.
+A portable version can be carried on a train that does not have permanently fitted RETB equipment.
 The signalman has visibility of the positions of trains on VDU screens inside the control centre.
 The issuing of tokens is governed by a Solid State Interlocking (SSI), which ensures that conflicting tokens can never be issued.

 There have been four RETB installations in Great Britain as listed below:

 |Name of Line||Extent of RETB||Control Centre||Commissioned|